christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-This plot represents the decomposing the attention heads.
-An attention head consists of two semi-independent operations - calculating where to move information from and to (represented by the attention pattern and implemented via the QK-circuit) and calculating what information to move (represented by the value vectors and implemented by the OV circuit).
-We can disentangle which of these is important by patching in just the attention pattern or the value vectors.
+This plot breaks down what’s happening inside attention heads.
+Each attention head is doing two pretty distinct things: first, figuring out where to move information (done by the attention pattern, which is driven by the QK-circuit), and second, figuring out what information to move (handled by the value vectors, which are controlled by the OV circuit).
+To figure out which part matters more, we can patch in just the attention pattern or the value vectors.
+The results here are interesting.

-This plot has some striking features.
-For instance, this shows us that we have at least three different groups of heads:

-For 'z' (output), we see strong activations in layers 15-20, particularly in heads 4-6, suggesting these are crucial for the final output.
-The 'q' (query) activations are more scattered but show some concentration in the middle layers.
-The 'k' (key) activations are strongest in the early to middle layers, particularly in heads 0-2.
-The 'v' (value) activations show a pattern similar to 'z', with strong activations in layers 15-20 and heads 4-6.
+The value vectors in L16H2 H3, L17H0 H3, L22H1 H2, L23H3, L24H1, and L25H1 H2, show strong activations.
+This suggests that these heads are important for transmitting key information about object movements—the cat’s move from the basket to the box.
+With the strongest activations in the mid to late layers with the exception of L2H2.

+The query vectors at L6H2 H3, L8H5, L9H5, L10H1 H5, L16H6, L17H0 H4, L20H6 showing significant impact in query vectors, suggesting that they are used to focus the model’s attention on the relevant aspect of the narrative—John’s false belief about the cat’s location.
+The strongest signals are in the early to mid layers, where the model starts to pick up on the false belief.

+The key vectors, on the other hand, take center stage in the middle layers, where they seem crucial for tracking changes in the room's state, like Mark moving the cat.
+Comparing the query vectors (which capture John’s view) with these key vectors (which capture what’s really going on) is how the model figures out John’s false belief.

+This indicates that value vectors are responsible for carrying the actual facts (like the cat’s location), the query vectors are handling John’s perspective (where he thinks the cat is), and the key vectors make sure the model is comparing John’s belief to the real situation, allowing it to work out the contradiction.

 <br>